Cynthia owns a beautiful red betta fish. She enjoys sharing fish-care tips for these wonderful pets.

 You will no doubt be able to visually see the gunk wash away as you drain the rocks.
 I repeat the process as long as necessary to remove food remnants and gunk that builds up.
 Once you are finished, drain any remaining water and set aside.

 Cleaning the acrylic fish tank is actually a breeze.
 You may find small shards of rock or pebble remnants.
 These will need to be wiped out with a towel, using caution as the acrylic is prone to scratching.
 This is a lesson I learned the hard way.

-Once you have cleaned out any shards of the rocks, place the fish tank under running water, and begin scrubbing with the bottle brush.
+Once you have cleaned out any shards of the rocks, place the fish tank under running water and begin scrubbing with the bottle brush.
 The bottle brush works exceptionally well in this application; it will get into the corners with ease.
 It only takes a few moments to give the tank a good clean.
-If your fish tank has built up a lot of slime they you can use a small amount of dish liquid to help remove it.
-Use caution to completely rinse it clean, with multiple rinses if necessary.
+If your fish tank has built up a lot of slime, you can use a small amount of fish-safe cleaner to remove it.
+Use caution to completely rinse it clean with multiple rinses if necessary.

-Now that you have cleaned the tank, accessories, and rocks, you are ready to reassemble your betta fish habitat.
+Now that you have cleaned the tank, accessories, and rocks, you are ready to reassemble your fish habitat.
 How you proceed is totally up to you.
 I generally add the rocks first and then add the accessories.
-Once I have everything placed, I slowly add the fresh water to the tank.
+Once I have everything placed, I slowly add the fresh water with a blend of the old to the tank.
 Repositioning the accessories may be necessary if they shift position when you add the water.

 9. Put Your Betta Back in the Clean Tank